KCErb/lucky-hasura-docker/TLDR.md

 3. Once the deploy stage has passed CI, you can log in to the server and see progress with `docker service ls`.
 You should see `1/1` for all replicas once everything is online.
 It might take a minute the first time.

-**Note** - You may want to `rotate` the join token after the first bootstrap since it is printed to the Gitlab CI history.
+**Security Note** - You may want to `rotate` the join token after the first bootstrap since it is printed to the Gitlab CI history.
 [Read more about join tokens](https://docs.docker.com/engine/reference/commandline/swarm_join-token/).

 ## Extras

 ### Monitoring with Swarmprom

-1. (Optional) Add slack credentials for automatic slack alerts.
+1. (Optional) Add slack credentials for automatic slack alerts to `.lhd-env`.

    ```shell
    export SLACK_URL='https://hooks.slack.com/services/G11G430A7/AK9023U17/vaGCB6T6ZVF1HRng0WqTEaeX'